d11wtq/whittle/README.md

 You can also access `#line`, `#expected` and `#received` if you catch the exception.

+### Recovering from a parse error

+It is possible to override the `#error` method in the parser to do something smart if you believe there to be easily resolved parse errors (such as switching the input token to something else, or rewinding the parse stack to a point where the error would not manifest.
+I need to write some specs on this and explore it fully myself before I document it.
+99% of users would never need to do such a thing.

 ## TODO

   - Provide a more powerful (state based) lexer algorithm, or at least document how users can